Area Agency on Aging

 Photo by Sean Ruud

 Family caregiver services support unpaid family caregivers who provide support to people age 60+, people living with Dementia, parents who are primary providers for adult children with disabilities, and older adult relative caregivers who are the primary providers for children under the age of 18.
-Case Managers provide family caregivers with information about services available within their communities and can help caregivers access those services, including access to respite care, referrals to support groups, and other supplemental services.
+Case Managers provide family caregivers with information about services available within their communities and can help caregivers access those services, including access to respite care, referrals to support groups (where available), and other supplemental services.

 This service offers temporary, substitute supports or living arrangements for care recipients in order to provide a brief period of relief or rest for unpaid caregivers served under the Family Caregiver Support Program.